Voi: History

+A settlement at Voi (Known as Ore by Sagallas(natives of the Town) was established in 1897, in the form of a camp that served as a resting place on the Kenya-Uganda Railway, which was then under construction.

+Most of the settlement's early residents were Indians working on the railway.
+At that time, other human habitation in the area was limited, due to a fear of wild animals, especially lions.
+The native people of the area were living in the hills.

+During the 20th century, people gradually moved to Voi to work on the railway, and on the nearby sisal estates.
+The influx included native people from Sagalla, mostly farmers who started tilling the land along the River Voi (better known to them as mgogoni), and further Indians, who were relocating for business purposes.

+Township status with an area of about 16.27 sqkm was not granted until 1932.
+The town has long since outgrown the original grant; as of 2022, it had a land area of 55.31 sqkm, and the highest population growth rate among the towns in the county.

 Climate

 Voi has a hot semi-arid climate (Köppen climate classification BSh).

 Transport

 Train

 Voi has two railway stations.
-The first and oldest station, lies on the Kenya-Uganda Railway which was built by the British between 1895 and 1901 linking the port of Mombasa with Uganda.
+The first and older station lies on the Kenya-Uganda Railway which was built by the British between 1895 and 1901 linking the port of Mombasa with Uganda.
 This station also forms the junction between the main line and a smaller, now abandoned line to Taveta at the Tanzania border.
 The second, newer, railway station serves the Mombasa–Nairobi Standard Gauge Railway.
-The passenger train on the newer railway line has a daily stopover in Voi at 9:50am and 12:08pm.
-Passenger services on the old, British-built railway ceased in May 2017 though limited cargo services continue on that line.
+Passenger trains on the newer railway line have four daily stopovers in Voi (two either way).
+Passenger services on the old, British-built railway ceased in May 2017 but freight trains continue running on that line.

 Taxi

-Taxis can be found in the town centre.
-Fares are negotiated, not regulated.
-There are taxis for various routes mainly to residential estates such as Mwakingali, Ikanga, Sikujua, Mabomani, Birikani, Sofia, Kaloleni, Tanzania, Msinga, Kariakoo, Msambweni and Mazeras.
+Taxis are available in the town centre with fares negotiated rather than regulated.
+They service various routes mainly to residential estates such as Mwakingali, Ikanga, Sikujua, Mabomani, Birikani, Sofia, Kaloleni, Tanzania, Msinga, Kariakoo, Msambweni and Mazeras.